ZarmDev/BTHSHub-Server/README.md

 ## Server: (base goals)
 ✅ The website will be made in C++ to be extremely fast and reliable ✅ User authentication with JWT Tokens
-❌ Add team functionality
+✅ Add team creation
+❌ Add yourself or others to teams (if you own the team) ✅ Add ability to post annoucements
+✅ Add way to get all annoucements
-❌ Add admins/moderators like teachers who can edit permissions for users and delete teams ❌ Have all team creations be sent to admins
+❌ Add admins/moderators like teachers, club execs who can delete their own teams ❌ Add rate limiting
+❔ Add error handling (to make sure server works if a function fails)

 ## Future: (AFTER APP IS MADE!)
 ❌ Implement club credit system and club directory